nla-group/classix/docs/source/quickstart.rst

-** Setup virtual environment **
+.. admonition:: Note

-There are two ways to setup virtual enviroment for test, the first one is:
+There are two ways to setup virtual enviroment for testing ``classix``, the first one is:

 .. parsed-literal::